 Chris is a PhD student at LJMU researching the training loads and effects of preparing for competition in mixed martial arts (MMA), his Director of Studies being Prof James Morton.
 Chris has published academic journal articles consistently since 2014, looking into the performance and anthropometrical characteristics of MMA participants at the regional, national and international levels.
 Alongside his PhD studies he is also actively involved in collaboration with researchers based in Sao Paulo (Brazil), focusing on the effects of training in a range of combat sports.

-He has over a decade of teaching and lecturing experience in FE and HE institutions, specialising in strength & conditioning, anatomy, physiology and research methods and he is currently responsible for lecturing on, leading and writing several modules at the University of Derby on levels 4-7.
+He has over a decade of teaching and lecturing experience in FE and HE institutions, specialising in physiology, strength & conditioning and research methods.
+He is currently responsible for lecturing on, leading and writing several modules at Sheffield Hallam University on levels 4-7, having previously worked at the University of Derby.

 Chris is also an active strength & conditioning and weight lifting coach working with a range of private clients including amateur and semi-professional athletes.
 As part of his previous role at Burnley College, Chris lead the Elite Athlete Programme, recruiting and training potentially elite student-athletes in a range of sports, supporting them in their sports performance alongside their studies.